DiZZ3/JDK-SETTER/README.md

 ### [Follow this guide to add/remove Java versions to the batch file](https://www.youtube.com/watch?v=7b89YZv97sE)

-I will be posting a video soon on how to expand the batch file to allow the choice of other versions of java.
-Also, might implement some auto detection when it comes to java versions and add UI so that noobs can use it as well.
+Might implement some auto detection when it comes to java versions and add UI so that noobs can use it as well. we will see.

 FAQ: